Testimonials & Stories

 Real Community Services has a substantial history of response for some of the communities most challenging individuals in crisis care.
 We provide this specialised service to both government and NGO’s and achieve previously unachievable outcomes with clients in our care or supported by us in partnership with other Service Providers.

 Below are a number of testimonials and clients stories of individuals currently or previously supported by Real Community Services. **Please note that names have been omitted from the client stories to protect the privacy of the individual, their families &/or Service Providers.

 Mum: “Eight years ago my daughter was involved in a motor vehicle accident and sustained a severe traumatic brain injury.
 After residing at an aged care facility for five years she moved into her own home supported by RCS.
 During the three years she has been receiving support she has gone from strength to strength……..
 I can’t speak highly enough of the amazing dedicated team that have worked to achieve these outcomes for my daughter.”

-Helen: A young woman who had sustained a severe acquired brain injury resulting in paralysis down her left side and inability to communicate verbally entered the support of our BICC unit in 2010.
+Helen: A young woman who had sustained a severe acquired brain injury resulting in paralysis down her left side and inability to communicate verbally, started receiving support from RCS in 2010.
 At this time Helen was a resident at an aged care facility and was rarely out of bed or accessing the community.
 She had frequent, chronic outbursts of violent and challenging behaviour including self- harming.

 Shortly after accessing our service Helen moved into her own home.
 In collaboration with Helen, her associated allied health professionals and her family, a goal based rehabilitation plan was developed, which was regularly reviewed and updated accordingly.